 That was the point I stopped thinking and started acting.
 I called my eldest son down from the deep darkness of his teenage bedroom, and shouted for Andy.
-My parents were due to visit that afternoon.
-It was the Rugby World Cup.
-Wales were playing Australia.
-We’re Welsh.
-It was compulsory viewing.
+My parents were luckily already due to visit that afternoon; it was the Rugby World Cup, Wales were playing Australia, we’re Welsh- it was compulsory viewing.

-As quickly and calmly as I could, I told my eldest that he would need to watch Polly and Oscar.
-We were going to A&E and would take the baby with us.
+As quickly and calmly as I could, I told my eldest that he would need to watch Polly and Oscar, Andy and I were going to A&E and would take the baby with us.
 He should call my mum to get her to come ASAP.
-Everything was fine.
-She would be fine.
-We just needed to make sure she was ok.
+Everything was fine, Esme would be fine,we just needed to make sure she was ok.

-Esme was still vomiting every 15 minutes or so.
+Esme was vomiting every fifteen minutes or so.
 If we hadn’t seen leaves, we would’ve assumed it was noro-virus, it was the season after all.
 We would have left her in bed to sleep it off.
 Instead we grabbed car seats, a sick bowl, a coat and ran for the car.

-I sat in the back for the 20 minute drive.
-I remember trying to hide how much I was shaking.
-Holding the sick bowl as she retched.
+I sat in the back for the twenty minute drive.
+I remember trying to hide how much I was shaking, holding the sick bowl as she retched.
 She was alert.
 Chatty.
 My head was racing with the knowledge that foxgloves were poisonous, but not enough knowledge about how it all worked.

 We were taken upstairs to the paediatric ward, and put in (what I now know to be) their high dependency room.
 We were asked if we knew for sure what she had eaten.
 We said no. We were asked if we knew how much.
 We said no.